ahandsel/articles/vscode-setup/vscode-bulk-change-helpguide.md

 This guide will walk you through using the **Change All Occurrences** and **Multi-Cursor Editing** features to modify multiple lines or text snippets efficiently.
 It is intended for users looking to enhance their editing speed.
 By the end of this guide, you will be able to **make bulk edits across multiple lines of text quickly**.

-> [!NOTE]
-> Windows users can follow these steps; however, specific keybindings may differ.
+> 📝 Windows users can follow these steps; however, specific keybindings may differ.
 Please refer to the [Keyboard shortcuts for Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) VS Code document.

 ## Preparations